|Nutrition Facts (per serving)|

 Peanut butter cookies should taste like peanuts.
 The ratio of peanut butter to the other ingredients in the recipe will ensure that the peanut flavor shines in every bite.
 You can add ingredients like vanilla or chocolate chips for extra flavor.

 Some peanut butter cookie recipes call for chilling the dough before baking to ensure the cookies don't spread too much.
-These simple 3-ingredient peanut butter cookies don't require chilling since they aren't prone to spreading.
+These simple three-ingredient peanut butter cookies don't require chilling since they aren't prone to spreading.
 It's best to follow the instructions for the recipe you're using.

 If your cookies are falling apart, first double-check the measurements and directions and make sure you followed everything exactly.
 Did you thoroughly incorporate the ingredients?
-If you find the cookies are difficult to roll, try refrigerating the dough for an 1 hour.
+If you find the cookies are difficult to roll, try refrigerating the dough for one hour.
 This will firm up the dough and make it easier to handle.